tailless/webvr/README.md

 ### Create the Scene, Camera & Renderer

-Set up the basics of a 3d scene.
+- Set up the basics of a 3d project.

 ```
 var scene, camera, renderer;